phitranphitranphitran/angular-stock-charts/app/stock-data/api-utils/README.md

 Arguments:

-- `symbols`: an array of stock symbol strings, Ex. ["NFLX", "MSFT", "AAPL"]
+- `symbols`: an array of stock symbol strings to request data for, Ex. ["NFLX", "MSFT", "AAPL"]

 - `startDate, endDate`: Date objects for the time period to fetch data